-A more advanced course with further emphasis on the main branches of Geology with additional material on petroleum and ore geology, geotectonics, micropalaeontology, invertebrate palaeontology and isotope geology.
-Honours students carry out an independent mapping project in the Summer before the Fourth Year to be presented as a thesis and a seminar.
+The Fourth Year course builds on the background of the main branches of Geology with additional material on petroleum and ore geology, geotectonics, micropalaeontology, invertebrate palaeontology and isotope geology.
+Students carry out an independent mapping project in the Summer before the Fourth Year to be presented as a thesis and a seminar.
 In addition students attend regular research seminars.